LvYe-Go/Foreign-Exchange/midterm/readme.md

 parseImage.py: parse images, rescale function getSiftFeature.py:  Use sift alogrithms and functions

+lab_notebook.md:
-lab_notebook.md: The description of the method and process of the classification
+The description of the method and process of the classification

-midterm_slides.pptx: slides
+midterm_slides.pptx: Non-technical audience presentation slides